A Tale About Love II - a Change in Relationships

 “Maureen, my love, please never be like your mother!”

 We arrived late in Brisbane and Maureen was hiding in one of the stuffy lobby chairs.
 She tried to be inconspicuous, but even so, most men’s eyes were wandering to where she sat.
-Her red hair, her sparkling eyes and her warm expression in her face did not fascinate only me, but most other people who looked at her (perhaps with the exception of certain women who were obviously jealous).
+Her red hair, her sparkling eyes and the warm expression on her face did not fascinate only me, but most other people who looked at her (perhaps with the exception of certain women who were obviously jealous).
 I said hello to her and gave her a little kiss.
 Before I could say anything, she told me that she only wanted to see me and say hello; she knew that she could not stay that night.
 I introduced her to Sir Allan, who suddenly looked at me with a kind of calculating glance.
 He knew about our marriage plans but had not seen her before.
 When she left, he turned to me.

 “You did well, James.
 I hope that you both will continue to be as happy as your eyes show when you look at each other.
 Does this mean that there’s a chance that you’ll stay in Australia after your term here ends?”